 This exotic and incredibly aphrodisiac dinner plan offers a fresh way to hail the New Year without the requisite over-indulgence guilt.
 Instead of putting every luxury food I can afford into one evening’s menu, I’ve created this romantic New Year’s Eve dinner around the sensuality of Asian spices.
-Think salty, sweet, spicy and perhaps a little naughty and nice.
+Think salty, sweet and spicy as well as naughty and nice.

 A romantic menu of sensual foods

-But this is not only a collection of recipes to awaken the senses, it is my way to honor a resolve to eat in a lighter, healthier fashion.
+I’ve kept the menu light to inspire a new year of healthful eating.
 Since most of us who make resolutions usually weave a promise to make healthier food choices into our New Year’s promise, I felt it was important to create a menu that will send you on this journey right from the start.

 Table inspiration for your New Year’s Eve dinner for two

-Add exotic flare with a table decorated in red and gold, set with chopsticks for dining, or offering your loved one a seductive bite.
-Consider adding one of his or her favorite bottles of wine (and perhaps a bottle of bubbles chilling for a midnight toast – but beware of overindulgence.
+I believe in carefully setting the tone for a romantic evening.
+For this special dinner, I recommend table decor in reds and golds.
+Set the table with chopsticks.
+Feeding your lover from your own chopsticks can set a playfully romantic tone.
+Consider adding one of his or her favorite bottles of wine and perhaps a bottle of bubbles chilling for a midnight toast.
+But beware of overindulgence.
 After your appetite is sated, treat your mate to a pot of jasmine tea, lovingly poured for each other.
 Make your New Year’s Eve salty and sweet, naughty and nice and set the tone for a romantic new year.

 Dumplings with Scallops, Green Onion and Ginger